Winnebago Ekko Recalls

 Summary

-The solar charging system was incorrectly designed without sufficient over-current protection, which can allow the circuit to overheat and melt the fuse.
+The NHTSA found that the solar charging system was incorrectly designed and implemented.
+It had insufficient over-current protection, allowing the circuit to overheat and melt the fuse.

 Mercedes Sprinter Rear Axle U-bolts